tum-ewk/OpenTUMFlex/README.md

 ## Description

-Increasing share of renewable energy requires alternative methods to provide power system ancillary services to ensure stable operation of the electricity grids.
-Recent research have inclined their interests towards the aggregation of the small-scale system flexibility potentials to accommodate the grid variations.
-The advancements towards local flexibility markets (LFMs) allow prosumers participation in the solving grid congestion problems.
+The increasing share of renewable energy requires alternative methods to provide power system ancillary services to ensure a stable operation of the electricity grids.
+Recent research has inclined their interests towards the aggregation of the small-scale system flexibility potentials to accommodate the grid variations.
+The advancements towards local flexibility markets (LFMs) allow prosumers participation in solving grid congestion problems.
 In order to allow prosumers to interact with the LFMs and submit their bids, a flexibility estimation is required.
 This research proposes an open-source flexibility estimation model that quantifies all possible flexibilities from the available prosumer devices.

 ## Features

-* OpenTUMFlex uses mixed integer linear programming (MILP) to obtain cost-optimal operational plans for household devices.
+* OpenTUMFlex uses mixed-integer linear programming (MILP) to obtain cost-optimal operational plans for household devices.
 * Calculates the flexibility potential and flexibility prices of household devices.
 * Supported devices: PV, Battery Storage Systems (BSS), Electric Vehicle (EV), Heat Pump (HP), Combined Heat and Power (CHP).
-* Outputs flexibility offers of each device in suitable formats which can be directly used in FlexMarket (ReFlex, comax and ALF).
+* Outputs flexibility offers of each device in suitable formats that can be directly used in FlexMarket (ReFlex, comax and ALF).

 ## Installation